serokell/blog-posts/learning-from-errors/overlapping-instances/article.md

 ||       In an equation for ‘fn’: fn p a = printMe p a
 ```

-Let us look closer at the second instance – just at the instance heads.
+Let us look closer at the second instance.

 ```
 instance {-# OVERLAPPING #-} SomeNameClass n (Maybe a) => Printable n (Maybe a) where